SwethaSS0420/Travellio-round2/README.md

 ## Usage

 Controlling Devices
- - Tap on a device to toggle its status.
+ - Tap on a cirlce on the device to make it active and track the count of active devices.
  - The background will change based on the selected device.
+ - Add new devices by using the add icon.

 Setting Temperature
  - Tap on the temperature control to open the temperature settings.